markjaquith/WordPress-Plugin-Directory-Slurper/README.markdown

 ### How long will it take? ###

 Your first update will take a while.
-Perhaps a few hours.
+You'd be well-advised to let it run overnight.
 But subsequent updates are smart.
 The script tracks the SVN revision number of your latest update and then asks the Plugins Trac install for a list of plugins that have changed since.
 Only those changed plugins are updated after the initial sync.

 ### Something went wrong, how do I do a partial update? ###